openedx/open-edx-proposals/oeps/archived/oep-0011-bp-FED-technology.rst

 .. note::

-   The decesions from this OEP have been moved to :doc:`/best-practices/oep-0067-bp-tools-and-technology`.
+   The decisions from this OEP have been moved to :doc:`/best-practices/oep-0067-bp-tools-and-technology`.

 Change History
 **************